Syllabus for ITS-231

 Download SQL Server Express

 Student/Educational Microsoft Azure Account

 SQL Server Tutorials

 OpenOffice (Free Download)

 MySQL Install for Windows

-Be sure to reference the Final Project area of the course website for full requirements and details.
+Consult the Final Project section of the course website for full requirements and details.
 Consult the Course Calendar for due dates.

 Your grade in the course will be determined as follows: